opticyclic/npp-puppet-lint/README.txt

 = About =

-JSLint Plugin for Notepad++ allows you to run JSLint against your open JavaScript files.
+JSLint Plugin for Notepad++ allows you to run JSLint (The JavaScript Code Quality Tool) against your open JavaScript files.

 Website: http://jslintnpp.sourceforge.net
 JSLint Plugin for Notepad++ Copyright 2010 Martin Vladic.